 - 2 tablespoons fresh lemon juice

-- To make the cake, preheat the oven to 350°F (177°C).
-Line bottom of 1 9-inch springform pan (at least 3 inches tall) with parchment paper.
-No need to grease the pan.
+- Preheat the oven to 350°F (177°C).
+Line bottom of one 9-inch springform pan (at least 3 inches tall) with parchment paper.
+Do NOT grease the pan.

 - Using a spatula, add 1/3 of the whipped egg whites into the egg yolk mixture and gently fold until mostly smooth.
 Add the remaining egg whites and gently fold until smooth.

-- Add sifted flour into the batter in 3 stages, whisking the batter well after each addition.
+- Add flour and salt into the batter in 3 stages, whisking the batter well after each addition.

-- Pour the batter into prepared pan and smooth the top.
+- Pour the batter into the prepared pan and smooth the top.

 - Bake the cake until inserted toothpick comes out clean, about 40 minutes.
 Don’t open the oven for at least the first 30 minutes!

 - Let the cake cool for 5 minutes in the pan.
 Then run a knife around the edges and invert onto a cooling rack.
 Cool completely.
 Once cooled, wrap with plastic wrap and refrigerate, preferably overnight.
 It’ll be easier to slice it when the cake is thoroughly chilled.